-Plagiarism Checking: "All required papers may be subject to submission for textual similarity review to the commercial plagiarism detection software under license to the University for the detection of plagiarism.
+Academic offenses such as plagiarism and reliance on AI technologies such as ChatGPT will be taken very seriously.
+Students are expected to research and write their own assignments in full.
+All required papers may be subject to submission for textual similarity review to the commercial plagiarism detection software under license to the University for the detection of plagiarism.
 All papers submitted for such checking will be included as source documents in the reference database for the purpose of detecting plagiarism of papers subsequently submitted to the system.
 Use of the service is subject to the licensing agreement, currently between The University of Western Ontario and Turnitin.com.